sentrychris/psmonitor/README.md

 - Workers act as per-client session handlers that are created whenever a websocket connection is requested.
 The `WebSocketHandler` binds to a specific `worker` instance associated with that client, enabling individual data streams and cleanup.

+- Workers require authentication in order to be created.
+Once created, the user ID decoded from the JWT access token is assigned to the worker's `subscriber` attribute, which is then checked against the parameter supplied in the request to establish a websocket connection through the `/connect` endpoint.

 - Workers that are unclaimed within 5 seconds are removed from the executor thread pool and destroyed.

 - Separate threads are used to achieve non-blocking behaviour for blocking calls (e.g. `get_cpu()`, `get_memory()`) by offloading them to the executor thread pool.

 - During the packing process, UPX is used to compress the executable, resulting in a file size that is ~10MB smaller.

+### Authentication

+PSMonitor uses secure authentication to protect access to both HTTP and WebSocket endpoints.

+- On first run, a user account is automatically generated.
+- A strong password is randomly created, securely hashed, and stored in the embedded database.
+- The plaintext password is:
+  - Returned via the CLI for headless mode, and
+  - Stored securely in the system keyring, scoped to the current user account. for both headless and GUI mode.
+- Authentication is handled via time-limited [JWT](https://jwt.io/) access tokens (valid for 1 minute by default).
+- Tokens must be included in the `Authorization: Bearer <token>` header for any authenticated endpoints.

 ### Threading